Tiny-house movement: Reactions

+In building tiny houses, there is often a misalignment between the needs of the occupant(s) and the expressed design from the creating team.
+This reality is used as a call for architects and design teams to work with psychologists to build tiny homes that are better suited to the needs of the occupant(s).
+In understanding these considerations, not everyone is suited for a tiny house.

 More broadly, these sentiments of "othering" homeless and unhoused persons have culminated in a broader movement of NIMBY-ism, or "Not in My Backyard."

 In other cases, tiny homes fall under rules for houses, like this small cottage.

 The advent of NIMBY-ism occupied much of community organizing and housing advocacy dialogue in the 1980s, so much that some coined it "the populist political philosophy of the 1980s."
 In many ways, NIMBY philosophy functions through the "spatialization of stigma," allowing residents and homeowners to reallocate and redefine neighborhoods and local communities and, consequently, which individuals should be allowed to occupy such an area.
-While modern U.S. society has statistically experienced a growing need for human services and welfare, researchers have acknowledged that "The stigmatization of persons and places are thus mutually constitutive of community rejection and organized resistance to human service facility sitting."
+While modern U.S. society has statistically experienced a growing need for human services and welfare, researchers have acknowledged that "the stigmatization of persons and places are thus mutually constitutive of community rejection and organized resistance to human service facility sitting."
 In effect, community resistance to housing advocacy and affordability measures further exacerbates the dwindling number of public resources and social services available to vulnerable and displaced homeless persons.

 Concerns over the efficacy of tiny homes for homeless people persist.
 Some critics have argued that, similar to other forms of anti-homelessness legislation, tiny home villages are fundamentally carceral, designed to push their tenants into less public spaces near city outskirts to marginalize homeless people rather than provide long-term stability.

-By treating homelessness as a non-familiarized issue, residents and homeowners are effectively exempt from community obligations towards the well-being and sheltering of other community members experiencing homelessness.
+These villages, the critics argue, effectively exempt homeowners from community obligations towards the well-being and sheltering of community members experiencing homelessness: "Tiny sheds and other forms of carceral housing are part of a system of interdependent measures intended to banish unhoused people from the public eye and to invisibilize the poverty produced by high rents and low wages."

 Despite the framing of housing as a fundamental rights-based issue, community perspectives have evolved towards a more economic, individualized form that correlates a person's home-ownership and housing to their values and ethics, employability, and general ability to provide for themselves and their families.
 As such, the inability of both the private and public sectors to supplement the widening gap of affordable housing options and shelter is, in some ways, conveniently explained by an individual's supposed inability to ensure living stability, maintain financial independence, and solidify their position within society at large.